xpsi-group/xpsi/docs/source/overview.rst

 :math:`\ell>0` metric deformations at :math:`\mathcal{O}(\Omega)`
 (see Hartle, 1967; Hartle & Thorne, 1968).

-An image-plane integrator may also be integrated for visualisation contexts, and for internal cross-checking of signal integration.

 .. rubric:: Footnotes

 .. [#] For a model star in a binary, the spacetime is non-stationary (and thus
        dynamic), but the time evolution is considered unimportant for systems containing X-ray sources.